Starsector: Development

 Starsector was made entirely by Fractal Softworks, led by indie developer Alexander Mosolov.
 Mosolov cited Star Control II as a "major" influence on the game's development, as well as Wing Commander: Privateer, Sid Meier's Pirates!, and Solar Winds.

 The Alpha Version of Starsector was released on April 29, 2011, with six missions and a tutorial, as well as some basic modding tools.
 Starsector is written in Java using LWJGL, and has been receiving steady updates for over a decade.
-As of January 3, 2021 the game contains 14 missions, 3 combat tutorials, the steadily-updating campaign mode with several major gameplay systems (an economy that easily scales-up, planetary colonization, exploration and salvage, factional reputations, bounty hunting, player and non-player colony raiding).
-These systems are well-integrated with the core combat gameplay and some are expected to be expanded or improved upon, such as expanding the player's options in raiding colonies.
+As of January 2026 the game contains a series of main story missions and several major gameplay systems; an in-game functional goods economy, planetary colonization, exploration, factional reputations, player and non-player colony raiding and more.
+Some of these systems are expected to be expanded or improved upon throughout development, for example expanding upon the main story missions.
+The fact that the game has been in-development since 2013 has also led to a massive user-made mods library, that has further added content to the game.

-The game is currently available for Windows, MacOS, and Linux.
-Notably, the game is not currently available on digital distribution platforms such as Steam.
-A release on those platforms is planned in the future, when the game is more "ready".
+The game is currently available for Windows, MacOS, and Linux through the game's website.
+Notably, the game is not currently available on digital distribution platforms like Steam.
+A release on those platforms is planned in the future, when the game is deemed more "ready" by the developer.